findkit/findkit/packages/docs/docs/wordpress-plugin/index.md

 ## Functions

-Following global functions are avaible when the plugin is active
+Following global functions are available when the plugin is active

 ### `findkit_search($terms, $search_params, $options)` {#findkit_search}